-CRS 101 Theories of Communication and Rhetoric

-CRS 120 Introduction to Media Studies

-CRS 220 Investigative Writing

-CRS 240 Journalism

-CRS 260 Writing for Business and the Professions

-CRS 310 Public Relations Writing
+- 1. Completion of all of the following courses: - CRS 101 Theories of Communication and Rhetoric - CRS 120 Introduction to Media Studies - 2.
+Completion of one of the following courses: - CRS 220 Investigative Writing - CRS 240 Journalism - CRS 260 Writing for Business and the Professions - CRS 310 Public Relations Writing